Revised March 24, 2022.

 Case — A “confirmed positive” or “confirmed case” is defined by meeting confirmatory laboratory evidence for COVID-19.

 Close contact — A “close contact” is defined as any individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period during the infected person’s period of transmissibility.
 In cases where a local public health department is involved, the university will defer to the local public health department in their determination about whether someone is a close contact and when the quarantine period ends.
+Per OHA guidance quarantine is no longer needed for the general public if you are exposed to COVID-19 and not symptomatic.

 Isolate — To “isolate” is to separate an individual who tests positive for COVID-19 from others in order to slow the spread of the disease.
-I

 Fully vaccinated — A person is “fully vaccinated” two weeks after they have received recommended primary doses of a COVID-19 vaccine (this varies by manufacturer).
 This does not consider boosters.